agattar/Attar_ElasticShellModel/README.md

 FFT_steady.py -> Reads the dump file and exports a CSV file that contains the amplitudes and the corresponding wavenumbers.

-Input files folder contaıns the input files required for running the simulations.
+Input files folder contains the input files required for running the simulations.

+Data files folder contains the example data file for initial model, conventional and inverted simulation results.

 References: